Skip to main content

 AZURE_AD_TENANT_ID=<directory-tenant-id>

-When all three are set and the license has the sso feature active, the Sign in with Microsoft button appears on the login page.
+When AZURE_AD_CLIENT_ID, AZURE_AD_CLIENT_SECRET, and AZURE_AD_TENANT_ID are set and the license has the sso feature active, the Sign in with Microsoft button appears on the login page.
+Optionally, set AZURE_AD_TOKEN_SCOPE to control the scope nao uses to silently acquire downstream access tokens:

 Step 5: Verify